audiotarky/blog/_posts/2020-12-14-payment-verification.md

 tags:
   - python
   - web-monetisation
-excerpt: How we change content based on streaming payments works.
+excerpt: How we change content based on streaming payments.
 author: Simon
 ---